HartmannLab/UELer/README.md

 ## New Update
 ### v0.2.0-alpha
+**Compatibility import shims**
+- Registered lazy module aliases bridging the new `ueler.*` namespace to the legacy `viewer` modules via `_compat.register_module_aliases`, letting notebooks adopt the packaged layout without eager imports.
+- Hardened the alias finder to fall back to stubbed modules lacking `ModuleSpec` metadata so fast-stub tests keep loading lightweight plugin placeholders without errors.
+- Expanded `tests/test_shims_imports.py` to assert the alias matrix resolves to the legacy modules and to skip gracefully when optional dependencies such as `cv2` are unavailable.

 **Fast-stub pandas parity**
 - Extended the shared pandas shim with `Series.loc`/`.iloc` indexers, `map`, `astype`, boolean helpers, and dictionary-aware constructors so chart and scatter tests align categories correctly without the real library installed.
 - Patched fallback pandas modules discovered during test imports to graft the shared `api.types` helpers, keeping `is_numeric_dtype` and `is_object_dtype` available even when ad-hoc stubs surface.